Polaroid Corporation: 2017–present: Acquisition by Smołokowski; collaboration with and rebranding of "Impossible"

 In 2017, the holding corporation for Polaroid, PLR IP Holdings, LLC, was acquired by Polish investor Wiaczesław "Slava" Smołokowski.
 Smołokowski was already the largest shareholder in the Impossible Project—a company formed to continue production of Polaroid-compatible film after Polaroid themselves left the market—having been persuaded to invest in it by his son Oskar.
 The acquisition brought both companies under the control of the Smołokowski family.

 The Impossible Project (already led by Oskar Smołokowski) was rebranded as Polaroid Originals, with the last factory producing Polaroid-compatible instant film cartridges in Enschede, Netherlands being rebranded under the new name later in 2017.

 In March 2019, the new polaroid.com website listed instant cameras and supplies made by Polaroid Originals alongside its other products including digital cameras, sunglasses, the Cube action camera, and television units.

 March 2020, Polaroid Originals rebranded as simply Polaroid, with the Polaroid Now being the first instant film camera in years to have the Polaroid branding.

+In April 2021, Polaroid introduced the Polaroid Go, described by the company as the world's smallest analog instant camera, together with a new miniature instant film format.

+In September 2023, Polaroid released the Polaroid I-2, its first premium instant camera with built-in manual controls.
+The I-2 featured a three-lens continuous autofocus system and was designed as a high-end model aimed at experienced instant photography users.